-My first Roman Thanksgiving experiences were at The American Academy where I was associate editor during the 1970s.
 In my day the arrival of the pumpkin pie was always a tense moment.
-That's because jack-o-lanterns didn't exist in Italy then and the pie filling, an annual variation on the theme, was usually a slightly watery, pale green, and peppery zucchini mush with a cinnamon additive.
+That's because jack-o-lanterns didn't exist in Italy then and the pie filling, an annual variation on the theme, was usually slightly watery, zucchini pale green, and peppery with a cinnamon additive.

-Today, however, whether you're an expat living permanently in Rome, a temporary employee of an American company, a student on a junior year abroad, or a tourist, there are several places to celebrate Thanksgiving.
+Today, however, whether you're an ex-pat living permanently in Rome, a temporary employee of an American company, an Academy scholar, a student on a junior year abroad, or a tourist, there are several places to celebrate Thanksgiving.
 Wherever you choose, it's always best to reserve in advance.

-The most rustic and made entirely of KM.
-O organic ingredients, so most similar to Plymouth 1620, is the suppertime buffet (after 8 PM) at Vivi Bistrot by an entrance of Rome's large park Villa Pamphili at Via Vitellia 102, tel.
-06-5827540, cell.
-392-9405100.
+The most rustic and made entirely of organic ingredients, so most similar to Plymouth 1620, is the suppertime buffet (after

+8 PM) at Vivi Bistrot by an entrance to Rome's large park Villa Pamphili at Via Vitellia 102, tel.
+06-5827540, cell 392-9405100.
 Otherwise you can book its "Thanksgiving Lunch" at Palazzo Braschi just outside Piazza Navona.

-Other informal celebrations are at two downtown pubs: Hard Rock Café, across the street from the US Embassy, at Via Vittorio Veneto 62, tel.
+Other informal celebrations are at two downtown pubs: (1) Hard Rock Café, across the street from the US Embassy, at Via Vittorio Veneto 62, tel.
 06-4203051, has a lunchtime seating from 12-2 PM and two supper seatings: 6:30-9 PM or 9-11:30 PM.
-Starting at 8 PM a Gospel choir accompanies the feast.
-Another, The Highlander near Piazza Fontanella Borghese at Vicolo di San Biagio 9, tel.
-06-68805368, serves an all-you-can-eat buffet with a drink included from 6-8 PM.
-After dinner bonuses include The NFL football games on TV and post-11-PM Karaoke.
+Starting at 8 PM a Gospel choir accompanies

+> the feast; and (2) The Highlander near Piazza Fontanella Borghese at Vicolo di San Biagio 9, tel.
+06-68805368, serves an all-you-can-cat buffet with a drink included from 6-8 PM.
+After dinner bonuses include NFL football on TV and late-night Karaoke.

-For a family ambiance and live jazz, if off-the beaten-track in the city's suburb called Labaro, at Via Bellagio 2, gastronomically-speaking the trip to Mamma's is well worth the long taxi ride, tel.
+For a family ambiance and live jazz, if off-the beaten-track in the city's suburb called Labaro at Via Bellagio 2, gastronomicallyspeaking the trip to Mamma's is well worth the long taxi ride, tel.
 06-33614537.